Requirements for a Doctoral Degree in Emergency Management

 [iii] Doctoral students must pick two of the four functional areas of emergency management in which to specialize.
 Each student will take a one semester 800-level course in the areas of their choice with the faculty member that teaches the 700-level course.
 The purpose of these courses is to provide students the opportunity to deepen and broaden their knowledge of the scholarly literature related to these functional areas.
 These two courses must follow the completion of the 700-level course in the chosen areas and the two 800-level courses may NOT be taken in the same semester.

 [iv] Courses in this section of electives are for transfer credits, prior thesis, comprehensive study, or technical papers completed as part of a master’s degree program or additional electives of the students choice such as didactic courses, seminars, independent study, and/or field research.
-Students may also take an additional 6 credits from Emergency Management Electives above.
+Students may also take an additional credits from Emergency Management Electives above to fulfill this category.

 [v] All doctoral students must take a minimum of 3 credits of research practicum.
 The research practicum can be fulfilled by participating in a member of the faculty’s research or by the student conducting his/her own research under the supervision of a faculty member.
 For every 3 credits of research practicum a student takes the student must submit a manuscript to a scholarly, peer-reviewed emergency management journal by the time they defend their dissertation.
 Students also must take 3-6 credits of an applied, field-based emergency management practicum; however, students with ample field experience in emergency management may complete additional research practicum credits to fulfill the 9 required practicum credits.
 The student and his/her advisor will determine how the credits will be fulfilled in this category.